 Most visitors to Canada wanting to plan a “winter national park vacation” will tend to focus their attention on Banff National Park in Alberta with its world-class ski resorts, accommodations, and dining.
-Meanwhile, neighboring Yoho National Park in British Columbia is highly overlooked despite the fact that its scenery certainly rivals that of other Rocky Mountain National Parks in Canada.
+Meanwhile, neighboring Yoho National Park in British Columbia is highly overlooked even though its winter scenery certainly rivals other Rocky Mountain National Parks in Canada.

-Where Yoho National Park may seem quiet and “off the beaten path,” it more than compensates with backcountry ski and snowshoe trails, rustic lodges, and pristine powder for exploring far into the wilderness away from the crowds of tourists you’ll find in other parks.
+Where Yoho National Park may seem quiet and “off the beaten path,” it more than compensates with backcountry ski and snowshoe trails, rustic lodges, and pristine powder.
+It’s perfect for exploring far into the wilderness away from the crowds of tourists you’ll find in other parks.

 Background on Yoho National Park

-International visitors can fly into Calgary and drive out to Field in a 2.5 hour drive (129 miles.)
-Driving from Calgary will also give you the opportunity to spend time in Banff and Lake Louise on your drive out or on your return trip.
+International visitors can fly into Calgary and drive out to Field in a 2.5-hour drive (129 miles.)
+Driving from Calgary will also allow you to spend time in Banff and Lake Louise on your drive out or your return trip.

 Destination Spotlight: Emerald Lake